Interesting Facts About Your Cat’s Whiskers You May Not Have Known

 Mary Fuller, DVM with VetStreet says that whiskers themselves cannot feel anything.
 Instead, objects that brush up against a whisker cause it to vibrate, which then stimulates the nerves in the hair follicle.

 Because of this, it clearly explains the scientific name for whiskers, which is vibrissae.
 It’s derived from the Latin word “vibrio” which literally translates as “to vibrate.”
-And these whiskers of theirs also serve to protect their face, which is a highly sensitive region of their body.
+These whiskers also serve to protect their face, which is a highly sensitive region of their body.
 Because if those radar receptors detect danger, a cat will rapidly move away from it as not to hurt their face.

 cat's whiskers